gvwilson/teachtogether.tech/en-md/classroom/index.md

 No matter how good a teacher is, they can only say one thing at a time.
 How then can they clear up many different misconceptions in a reasonable time?
-The best solution developed so far is a technique called <span g="g:peer-instruction">peer instruction</span>.
+The best solution developed so far is a technique called <span g="peer-instruction">peer instruction</span>.
 Originally created by <span i="Mazur, Eric">Eric Mazur</span> at Harvard <cite>Mazu1996</cite>,
 it has been studied extensively in a wide variety of contexts, including programming <cite>Crou2001,Port2013</cite>,